cscart/docs/en/user_guide/addons/maps_and_geolocation/index.rst

 * **Show shipping cost and time on product pages** does what it says: if you enable it, product pages will contain the time and rate estimations for the shipping methods available for the customer's location.

 .. meta::
-   :description: CS-Cart and Multi-Vendor add-on for Yandex or Google maps and detecting customer's location
+   :description: CS-Cart and Multi-Vendor add-on for Yandex or Google maps and detecting customer's location to automatically show shipping rates for that location.